jguamie/algorithms/README.md

 * [Technical Mock Interview](https://www.techmockinterview.com/)
   * This is a paid service with high quality interviewers from Google, Facebook, and Amazon with detailed verbal/written feedback and personalized coaching.
 I strongly recommend doing at least 10 mocks through here.
 * [interviewing.io](https://interviewing.io/)
   * This is a free service.
 It is a hiring platform where it will connect you with potential employers if you pass enough interviews.
-The quality of the feedback is subpar in comparison to Technical Mock Interview.
+The quality of feedback is poor in comparison to Technical Mock Interview.
 * [pramp.com](https://www.pramp.com)
   * This is a free service.
 It is a peer-to-peer mock interview platform.
-Another great resource if you're trying do do as many mocks as possible.
+Another great resource if you're trying to do as many mocks as possible.
 * Friends and colleagues
   * Find other engineers to practice with.
 Start an interview club with your friends.
 Meet weekly to go through videos and coding exercises together.
 * Mentor
   * Find a mentor.
 Reach out to people you respect and ask them to meet with you regularly to build a mentoring relationship.
 ## Recommended Order of Study
 ### Big O
-* For every algorithm, always understand the time and space complexity trade-offs (Big O).
+* For every algorithm, understand the time and space complexity (Big O).
 * [Chapter VI: Big O - Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850)
+  * A lot of coding questions can be solved with various algorithms.
+Talking through the Big O of each is essential in trade-off discussions.
 ### Sorting
 * [Week 2: Elementary Sorts - Algorithms, Part I (Princeton University)](https://www.coursera.org/learn/algorithms-part1)
 * [Week 3: Mergesort and Quicksort - Algorithms, Part I (Princeton University)](https://www.coursera.org/learn/algorithms-part1)